What It's Like to Have a Suicidal Best Friend

 And I can’t give up on her until she understands that.
 I let her ignore my texts for days, without ever expressing my frustration.
 I don’t complain that she keeps secrets from me and doesn’t tell me about her life.
 I ignore the fact that we speak only when she decides she wants to.
 Our relationship is one entirely on her terms, and that’s the way I imagine it will stay until she gets better.
 I don’t pretend that maintaining our friendship is number one on her priority list.
 I wouldn’t want it to be.
 Because each time I feel slighted by her, or ignored, or hurt in some way, I automatically forgive her the second after it happens.
 And I’m going to continue doing that.

-If you are struggling with depression or suicidal thoughts, speak to the Samaritans on 08457 90 90 90.
+If you are struggling with depression or suicidal thoughts, speak to the National Helpline on 020 22 00 60.

 Follow Catherine Pears on Twitter.